Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 While this is not applying MISRA to legacy code, it is similar in that when the code is scanned or analyzed, the results reveal thousands, if not tens of thousands, of violations.
-Add this to the fact that writers of embedded software often state that developing fully compliant code is too difficult, the task to comply with MISRA may appear overwhelming.
-But it is possible to find a realistic middle ground between “daunting” and compliance.
+Add this to the fact that writers of embedded software often state that developing fully compliant code is too difficult, and the task of complying with MISRA may appear overwhelming.
+But finding a realistic middle ground between daunting and compliance is possible.

 MISRA Compliance 2020 helps clarify how to prove and demonstrate conformance at a project’s end.
 Delivering the four mandatory documents is a must.
-Consider the following for legacy and new code compliance:
+Consider the following for legacy and new code compliance.

 Parasoft automates the necessary reports to assist businesses in satisfying the MISRA 2020 Compliance agenda.

 It’s smart to establish a workflow to fix violations on a reasonable schedule without interrupting the development of code and therefore degrading it.
 Crucial recommendations include:

 - Establish a baseline.
 After the initial scan, mark the violations as “address later,” setting this as a baseline.
 From that point on, when coders develop new code, maintain a strategy of “no new violations.”

 - Set a deadline.
 Set a date after which developers must have resolved all violations for every source file.